 Rabid Skunks Bite Two in Mass.

 WORCESTER, Mass.
-(AP) _ Two Worcester-area people have been bit by rabid skunks in the past week as a burgeoning population of the normally mild-mannered creatures search for dens for the winter.
+(AP) _ Two people have been bitten by rabid skunks in the past week as the normally mild-mannered creatures bed down for the winter.

-A toddler was bit on the wrist as he played in his yard in Auburn, and a 50-year-old drifter who went after a skunk with a baseball bat in Westboro was found dead outside his van.
-Officials say the man was covered with skunk bites, but the bites are not considered the cause of his death.
+A toddler was bitten as he played in his yard in Auburn, and a 50-year-old drifter who went after a skunk with a baseball bat in Westboro was found dead, covered with skunk bites.
+Officials said the bites are not considered the cause of his death.

 Two consecutive mild winters and an abundant supply of rodents, which skunks eat, account for the rise in the skunk population, said Dr. Michael McGuill, chief veterinarian for the state Department of Health.

-In Auburn, Kimberly Riley and her two children were undergoing medical treatment after her 21-month-old son was bitten on the wrist and scratched by a rabid skunk Sunday in the family’s yard.
+In Auburn, Kimberly Riley and her two children were undergoing medical treatment after her 21-month-old son was bitten on the wrist and scratched by a rabid skunk Sunday.